iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 server: https://192.168.64.2:16443
 ```

-Additionally you can get access to your Node REST API endpoint through the external load balancer defined by the Ingress Controller.
+Additionally you can get access to your Hornet Node REST API endpoint through the external load balancer defined by the Ingress Controller.
 In the case of a local configuration this does not make so much a difference as the machine where the Ingress Controller lives is just the same as the Service machine.
-However in the case of a real environment provided by a Cloud Provider your Ingress controller will be usually mapped to a load balancer exposed through a public IP address.
-You can find more information below when we talk about the specifics of commercial cloud environments.
+However in the case of a real environment provided by a public cloud provider your Ingress controller will be usually mapped to a load balancer exposed through a public IP address.
+You can find more information below when we talk about specifics of commercial public cloud environments.

+*Remember that it might take a while for your Hornet Pods to be running and ready*

 ### Working with multiple instances

-If you want to work with multiple instances you can scale your current K8s Statefulset by running
+If you want to work with multiple instances you can scale your current K8s StatefulSet by running:

 ```sh
 INSTANCES=2 hornet-k8s.sh scale
 ```

-If the cluster has enough resources automatically a new Hornet node will be spawned and peered with your original one.
+If the cluster has enough resources, automatically a new Hornet Node will be spawned and peered with your original one.

-You will notice that one more Pod `(hornet-set-1`) will be running:
+You will notice that one more Pod (`hornet-set-1`) will be running:

 ```sh
 kubectl get pods -n tangle -o=wide